netzke/netzke/README.markdown

 I’m creating new components according to my own practical needs.
 As I’ll be getting something generic, I’ll be adding it to netzke-basepack (or to dedicated gems).
 However, the key idea of Netzke is that it facilitates creating new components which are extremely easy to share, so, anyone can create his own repository of components to share.

 You may also want to keep an eye on (and contribute to) the [netzke-communitypack](https://github.com/nomadcoder/netzke-communitypack) project.

+---
+Copyright (c) 2008-2012 [nomadcoder](https://twitter.com/nomadcoder), released under the MIT license (see LICENSE).

+**Note** that Ext JS is licensed [differently](http://www.sencha.com/products/extjs/license/), and you may need to purchase a commercial license in order to use it in your projects!